 To be a sex teacher, you have to learn a lot about sex as well as get exposed.
 How do you achieve this without attracting unwanted scrutiny and attention?
 The world is growing fast and every single day there are discoveries including sexual ones.
 As a sex teacher, you will need to be a step ahead of your students and this means being aware of all the upcoming discoveries related to sex.
 The main challenge in this case is, how do you stay a step ahead?

-4. Lack of Suitable Space, Time, Appreciation and Acknowledgement for the Role of Sex Teachers.
+4. Lack of Suitable Space and Time for the Role of Sex Teachers

 Who does not want to be appreciated and acknowledged for their hard work?
 As a sex teacher however, appreciation and acknowledgement are some of the luxuries you might have to do without.
 Sex is an important topic in life but not everyone feels the same.
 Space and time for effective learning might also not be created and so the teacher may need to find ways to achieve as much as possible in the little available time or work a plan to create more time.